canopas/serverless-php-example/README.md

 - Put source code in `php/src` directory.

-- AWS cannot write logs or cache in Lambda function's directory, we have to change configuration of those in their config files.

 - If you are using codeigniter, Update `$app->run()` in `public/index.php` to
     ````
     $response = $app->run();
     ````

+#### Storage

+- AWS cannot write logs or cache in Lambda function's directory, we have to change configuration of those in their config files.

+- You can configure `database` or `redis` for sessions and cache and `stdout` for logs in Laravel And Codeigniter.

 ## Explanation

 - #### DockerFile